ctmil/odoo_app/README.md

 * Huawei SCL-L03 - Android 5.1.1

+## Known Issues

+* In certain cases an installation error may occur.
+It will display the "Odoo server need Odoo App Connector Module" alert.
+If the "odoo_app_connector" module is installed and configured on the Odoo server, it will be necessary to reinstall the App on the device.
+Error detected in:
+  * Xiaomi MiMix 2 (Android Pie)
+  * Samsung Notes 8

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.